drexpp/notes/2018-march.md

 ### Node.js

-* Use of require in Node.js *
+* Use of **require()** in Node.js
-   - Require acts like a javascript library, adding a set of functions that you can include in your application
+   - Require acts like a javascript library, adding a set of functions that you can include in your application.
+Works as an import in other languages.